Definition of Terms

-If patients are to be discharged home on CPAP/NIV they should use the home (reusable) circuit for at least one to two nights prior to discharge in order that compliance and efficacy can be assessed.
+If patients are to be discharged home on CPAP/NIV they should use the home (reusable) circuit for at least two nights prior to discharge in order that compliance and efficacy can be assessed.

 When managed as inpatients, unless otherwise indicated, patients receiving CPAP/NIV should be managed on disposable circuits.

 are established on long-term NIV are readmitted they should use their home driver and equipment, unless otherwise clinically indicated.